 Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
 One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
 The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
+BIOL B110 and BIOL B120 cannot both be take for credit.
 BIOL B110 and BIOL B120 cannot both be taken for credit.